m3g/ComplexMixturesExamples/README.md

 # ComplexMixturesExamples
 ### Examples provided for the ComplexMixtures package.

 The following examples consider a system composed a protein solvated by a mixture of water and glycerol, built with [Packmol](http://m3g.iqm.unicamp.br/packmol).
-The simulations were perfomed with NAMD with periodic boundary conditions and a NPT ensemble at room temperature and pressure.
+The simulations were perfomed with [NAMD](https://www.ks.uiuc.edu/Research/namd/) with periodic boundary conditions and a NPT ensemble at room temperature and pressure.
+Molecular pictures were produced with [VMD](https://www.ks.uiuc.edu/Research/vmd/) and plots were produced with [Julia](https://julialang.org)'s [Plots](http://docs.juliaplots.org/latest/) library.

 <img width=50% src="./Data/system.png">